Nigel Huddleston: Early life and career

+Parliamentary career

-In 2010, Huddleston was the Conservative candidate for Luton South, and lost by 2,329 votes to Labour's Gavin Shuker.
-In 2014, he was selected as a parliamentary candidate in a primary election in which anyone on the constituency's electoral register was eligible to vote.
+At the 2010 general election, Huddleston was the Conservative candidate for Luton South, coming second with 29.4% of the vote behind the Labour candidate Gavin Shuker.

+In 2014, he was selected as the prospective parliamentary candidate in Mid Worcestershire in a primary election in which anyone on the constituency's electoral register was eligible to vote.
 The constituency association did not publish the votes that each candidate received.
-Since the 2015 general election, he has been the Conservative MP for Mid Worcestershire.
+Huddleston was elected as MP for Mid Worcestershire at the 2015 general election with 57% of the vote and a majority of 20,532.

 Huddleston is a board member of the Tory Reform Group.
 In Parliament, he sat on the Culture, Media and Sport Select Committee.

 Huddleston was opposed to Brexit prior to the 2016 referendum on EU membership.

+At the snap 2017 general election, Huddleston was re-elected as MP for Mid Worcestershire with an increased vote share of 65.3% and an increased majority of 23,326.

 In February 2019, Huddleston was appointed as the Conservatives' new vice chairman for youth.
 He was responsible for attracting young people to the party's ranks.
 After Boris Johnson became Prime Minister in July 2019, Huddleston was appointed as an assistant whip, leaving his role as vice chairman.

+Huddleston was again re-elected at the 2019 general election with an increased vote share of 66.7% and an increased majority of 28,018.

 In the 2020 cabinet reshuffle, Huddleston was appointed Parliamentary Under-Secretary of State for Sport, Tourism and Heritage, replacing Nigel Adams and Helen Whately.
 During 2021, he served as Parliamentary Under-Secretary of State for Sport and Tourism.
 On 8 October 2021, Huddleston took over the duties of the former role of Parliamentary under-secretary of state for civil society, held by The Baroness Barran until the role was abolished.
 Huddleston then became Parliamentary Under-Secretary of State for Sport, Tourism, Heritage and Civil Society.

+Following the 2023 review of Westminster constituencies, Huddleston's constituency of Mid Worcestershire was abolished and replaced with Droitwich and Evesham.
+At the 2024 general election, Huddleston was elected to Parliament as MP for Droitwich and Evesham with 40.1% of the vote and a majority of 8,995.
+He served as co-chairman of the Conservative Party from November 2024 until July 2025, alongside Dominic Johnson, Baron Johnson of Lainston.

 Personal life

-Huddleston lives in Badsey, Worcestershire, with his wife Melissa, who is American, and their two children.
+Huddleston lives in Badsey, Worcestershire, with his American wife Melissa, and their two children.